zbattello/PPC---667-OVG-Ekip/README.md

  **include graph 2**

+In this section, we are going to explain the way we intend to implement our project.
+We hope we will be able to incorporate all of these parameters and functionalities in our code.

 **<ins>Weather :</ins>** This process can be influenced by temperature changes and natural disasters.
 We choose arbitrary values to represent the effect of these events on the energy price (acording to the formula in the project presentation):

 | Cause | f<sub>i,t</sub> | a<sub>i</sub> | Details |